aunum/sphere/README.md

 ## Getting Started

 ## API
-Sphere supports HTTP and gRPC interfaces.
+Sphere provides HTTP and gRPC interfaces.
 The API definitions are found in the [api folder](api/).

 ## Contibuting
 Please open an issue for any features/issues with the project.